 1969.
 USA.
 Live-action footage of canaries, overlaid with hand-painted effects.
 4 min.

 1950.
-An autobiographical sketch of Jerome Hill’s home in Cassis, France, now the home of the Camargo Foundation.
+A light-hearted autobiographic sketch set in Jerome Hill’s home in Cassis, France, now the home of the Camargo Foundation.

 Death In The Forenoon